Frederick Brearey

 Brearey made a "wave action" aeroplane model driven by a rubber band.
 It had rigid spars (elsewhere called "bowsprits") which beat up and down, trailing undulating wings of fabric behind them, whose action propelled the model forward with "limited success."

 He filed for patents on this craft in Britain in 1879 and later in the U.S.

 Brearey published more than 15 articles about aeronautical subjects from 1866 to 1883.

-The 1880 and 1885 patents identify Brearey's location as Blackheath, Kent.
+The 1880 and 1885 patents, as well as Brearey's correspondences, identify his location at Maidenstone Hill in Greenwich in the Hundred of Blackheath, Kent.